Psychology

 Program Overview

 In the psychology major, students can choose one of three paths for their Bachelor of Science degree: general psychology (onsite or online), a forensic psychology concentration (onsite or online), or a neuroscience concentration (onsite only).
-The two concentrations build on the core psychology curriculum with emphasis given to their specialty areas while continuing to explore psychological science from a Christian perspective.
+The three concentrations build on the core psychology curriculum with emphasis given to their specialty areas while continuing to explore psychological science from a Christian perspective.

 Majors